Teriyakidactyl/docker-valheim-server/README.md

 # Valheim Server Docker Image

-This Docker image provides a customizable Valheim dedicated server, supporting **both x86_64 and ARM architectures.**
+This Docker image provides a customizable Valheim dedicated server, supporting **both x86_64 and ARM architectures.** NOTE: ARM is in testing, but seems to work.

 ![Teriyakidactyl Delivers!™](/images/teriyakidactyl_valheim.png)